Trump can find 'drug-infested dens' right outside his windows

 First lady Melania Trump on Tuesday toured Lily's Place, a first-of-its-kind drug recovery center for infants born dependent on drugs in West Virginia.

-In response to a plea from Executive Director Rebecca Crowder, the first lady promised to help with the bureaucratic bottleneck that limits the amount of Medicaid funds that the center can use for treatment.
+In response to a plea from the center's executive director, Rebecca Crowder, the first lady promised to help with the bureaucratic bottleneck that limits the amount of Medicaid funds that the center can use for treatment.

 "The cuts to Medicaid funding are so deep that any high-cost, high-need population like sick children are immediately in jeopardy," Rosenbaum said.